-Marsha is dedicated to raising consumer awareness and supporting urban farming entrepreneurship.
-You will find Marsha working on an urban farm, speaking to groups about local food security, revealing the truth about processed foods and the local, seasonal healthy eating solutions to take back our health and build thriving local food systems.
-She consults with farmers and local food entrepreneurs and works shoulder to shoulder with community organizations.
+You will find Marsha working on urban plots, speaking to groups about local food security, revealing the truth about processed foods and the local, seasonal, healthy eating solutions to take back our health.
+She consults with urban farmers and local food entrepreneurs and works shoulder to shoulder with community organizations.

-Marsha has always embraced a holistic lifestyle.
-She facilitates local food education and her Kitchen Table Wisdom program to help families have a new personal food revolution that is creative, healing and fun!
-She is Founder of Sustainable Neighbors in Fayetteville, NC, Director of Food Education at Guiding Wellness Institute and a Certified Permaculture Design Practitioner.
-She is passionate about making “sustainable attainable” by sharing sustainable life skills, like growing your own chemical free food, as a catalyst for healthier families and a more self reliant, food secure community.
+Founder of Sustainable Neighbors in Fayetteville, NC; Co-Founder of Farm-A-Yard, Director of Food Education at Guiding Wellness Institute and a Certified Permaculture Design Practitioner, Marsha is passionate about making “sustainable attainable” by sharing sustainable life skills, like growing your own chemical free food using biodynamic methods, as a catalyst for healthy, happy families.

 “Our food system is making us sick.
-We need to reframe our relationship with food on every level, physically, mentally, and spiritually.
+It’s time to reframe our relationship with food on every level, physically, mentally, and spiritually.
 The sooner we do the sooner we will heal.
 Real Food should be our medicine, one forkful at a time”.